Saunved/next-mark-demo/README.md

 The following frontmatter properties are supported by the framework:

 ### alias
-The alternate path for this post (full path must be specified, but do not specify protocal or domain).
+The alternate path for this post (full path must be specified, but do not specify protocol or domain).

 ### aliases
 Same as alias, but supports multiple links as a YAML list.